veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 via `yarn test:e2e` (with `yarn dev` running).
 We also run our tests on Windows using the cloud service [BrowserStack](https://www.browserstack.com) using the command `yarn test:e2e_windows` (with `yarn dev` running and the environment variables `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY` set appropriately).

+### Code documentation

+We are currently using [React Styleguidist](https://react-styleguidist.js.org/) to create easily accessible HTML output of our React components code comments.
+This documentation can be found in the `documentation` directory.
+To interactively generate the documentation you can run `yarn docs`, which will start a web server from which you can view the generated output.
+The output will update as you adjust comments inside the react components.
+To generate the static HTML output, please run `yarn docs:build`.

 ### Contributing to GitHub repo